 - Open the GeneMapper[TM] ID software by clicking on the icon located on the computer's desktop and log-in.
-Using the drop-down menu select SDPD as the User Name.
-The password for the GeneMapper[TM] ID software on all instruments and computers is "sdpdfb".
+Using the drop-down menu select your user ID as the User Name.
 The password is case sensitive.
 Upon successful log-in the Project Window will open.
 The project window is the primary window for the user interface. - 2.
 To add samples to the Project Window.
 Select File>Add Samples to Project.
 For samples run on the 3130: - Navigate to Forensic Biology on FB server H:\3130-310 Run Folders to locate the desired run folder. - Select the desired run folder and click Add To List.
 The selected folder will appear in the Samples To Add box on the right.
 Note: Multiple run folders can be added to the same project.
 Click Add to import the files into the project and close the dialog box. - 3.
 For each sample within the Project Window select the appropriate Sample Type, Analysis Method, Panel, Size Standard, and Matrix (if appropriate).
 Unknowns should be designated Sample, Allelic Ladders should be designated Allelic Ladder, the positive PCR control should be designated as Positive Control, and any reagent blanks, amplification blanks, or formamide blanks should be designated as Negative Controls.